tomaskrehlik/frequencyConnectedness/README.md

-# fftSpillover
+# frequencyConnectedness

-A package implementing frequency dependent spillovers due to [Barunik, Krehlik (2015)][BK2015] as well as the traditional definitions of [Diebold, Yilmaz (2009, 2012)][DY09].
+A package implementing frequency dependent connectedness due to [Barunik, Krehlik (2015)][BK2015] as well as the traditional definitions of [Diebold, Yilmaz (2009, 2012)][DY09].
 See the papers for detailed description.

 ## Installation